1. Music which could have been made using a variety of means, but was, for the sake of convenience/taste/curiosity/fashion/etc., made electronically.

 Definition #2 - how’s that salt lookin’?
 It looks...fine?
 I’m unsure - the useage isn’t worthless, but I feel like we have other, better descriptors for the various subdivisions of “unconventional music” than simply slacking our jaws and wetly-drawling, “well lookey here, they’s got them synth-ee-syzers, paw ”.
 When it comes to the whole notion of genres, labels, categories, etc., I’m of two minds (two fishes do swim within the body of man, yet the fishes, they are one): on the one hand, like all us insufferably-sensitive artist-types, I find them hopelessly reductive and ultimately destructive to the true creative spirit, while on the other hand, I love concocting genre nonsense as an extension of the wonderfully imaginative practice of coming up with track names, artist monikers, fictional backstories and the like.
 I’ll also hesitantly admit that genre terms are occasionally practically-useful when trying to talk to other people about the stuff we like, but I think a solid sense of humor and an awareness of the goofiness of the entire situation is required in order to avoid the death spiral of aenemic Pitchforkana.

-In summary: weird music is better defined by other terms, since even if “electronic music” remains technically-applicable, it’s become much too general to really mean anything of substance.
+In summary: weird music is better defined by other terms (or perhaps best left undefined), since even if “electronic music” remains technically-applicable, it’s become much too general a phrase to really mean anything of substance.

 Looking around, I see I have managed to spiral this out pretty far, and it seems unlikely I’ll manage to properly reign it in to some kind of satisfying conclusion (but then, that was never the goal here - this is riffing, not a manifesto).
 All I want to get at by way of an ending is this notion that, in 2019, all music is in one way or another electronic - even the music of Keith Jarrett, with all his well-documented ideological opposition to electricity, can still be streamed off your phone, right to your bluetooth speakers, so there’s clearly not much point in fighting electronic-ness (though I’d also caution against getting too attached to it either).
 So much of the cultural baggage of electronic music has to do with its status as “the music of the future”, which is bound to all the sketchy fascism-alikes of Futurism itself.
 With electronic music traditionally cleaving itself to “the future”, and acoustic music holding steadfastly to “the past”, what’s an eternalist like myself to do?